How to Insert Multiple Rows in Excel?

 - Step 2: Now, use the shortcut key to select the entire row instantly.
 The shortcut keyboard key is Shift + Space Bar.

 - Step 3: Now, if you want to insert two to three rows, select those many rows by using the Shift + Down Arrow key.
-In the below image I have selected 4 rows.
+In the below image, I have selected 4 rows.

 - Step 4: Now, click on another keyboard Ctrl + (plus key) shortcut key to insert a row in excel.

 Method 3: Using the Name Box.

 Selecting 150 rows instantly is not possible in the above two methods.
 We can select those name box in excel.

 - Step 1: Select the cell above we need to insert rows.

 - Step 4: Once the range is selected, use the Ctrl + shortcut key to insert a row in excel.
 This will insert 150 rows in just a click.

 Method 4: Using the Copy & Paste Method